mondiherri/pdfToMarkdown/README.md

 # PDF Structure Analyzer

-A single-page web application that uses [Mozilla pdf.js](https://mozilla.github.io/pdf.js/) inside the browser to inspect legal PDFs before they are ingested into an LLM knowledge base.
+A learning project for single-page web application that uses [Mozilla pdf.js](https://mozilla.github.io/pdf.js/) inside the browser to inspect PDFs before they are ingested by an LLM.
 The page never uploads your files to a server: all parsing, heuristics, and rendering run on the client.

 ## Features